vippsas/vipps-developers/developer-resources/api-dashboard.md

 > Make sure to log and handle all errors.
 All integrations should to display
 > errors in a way that the user can see and understand them.

-It is your responsibility to check that you are using the Vipps APIs correctly, and we do not have the capacity to manually check our logs for errors on your behalf.
+It is your responsibility to check that you are using the Vipps APIs correctly.

 **Please note:**